j801h/j801h.github.io/_projects/system-study.md

 <br>

 ### Summary
-I had the opportunity to work alongside a senior process engineer in conducting a system bottleneck study for a nutritional beverage and supplements production facility.
-The highly manual nature of the system required thorough data collection and analysis to identify opportunities for optimization and process improvement.
+As a Junior Process Engineer, I had the privilege of working closely with a senior process engineer on a system bottleneck study for a nutritional beverage and supplements production facility.
+Our goal was to optimize and increase the throughput of the production process by identifying inefficiencies and proposing effective corrections.
+Through diligent data collection, analysis, and collaboration, we uncovered critical bottlenecks and proposed an effective solution that was accepted by the client.
+This solution not only enhanced the facility's production capabilities but also promoted energy efficiency and reduced the need for manual intervention in their batching operations, freeing personnel to more proactively operate equipment and anticipate production needs.

-### The Speed-Reader's 'So-What'
+### The Quick Take-Away
 This project highlights my ability to identify and address inefficiencies in complex production systems, a skillset transferable to sustainable industries.
 By conducting a thorough bottleneck study, we improved the client's production process while reducing waste and resource consumption.

 My experience in data analysis, collaboration, and innovative problem-solving helps in areas in which identifying inefficiencies and implementing eco-friendly solutions is crucial.

-By leveraging my process engineering background and problem-solving skills, I can contribute to the development of environmentally friendly processes and technologies that promote waste reduction, minimize environmental impact, and drive sustainability across industries.
+By leveraging my process engineering background and problem-solving skills, I can contribute to the development of sustainable processes and technologies that promote waste reduction.

 ### Responsibilities and Achievements: